 After reading this chapter you will be able to reboot your future by :

 - Setting your expectations for using this guidebook, and open some doors to your future

 - Travelling down the rabbit hole into the underworld of employment

-- Discuss some of the gaps and differences that exist between education and employment and how you can bridge them
+- Discussing some of the gaps that exist between formal education and employment and how you can bridge them

 In the novel Alice’s Adventures in Wonderland (Caroll 1865), the protagonist Alice follows a white rabbit down a hole.
 What she discovers is a strange underground world populated by weird and wonderful characters.
 The world of work can sometimes be a mysterious underworld where you adventure in wonderland accompanied by colourful characters.

 You will spend lots of time in this wonderland, potentially as much as 80,000 hours of your life.
 (Investor 2019, 2020) So join me down the rabbit hole, it’s fun (honest), and sooner or later you’ll have to come down here anyway.
 So open up the door to the new possibilities in your future.

 As well as opening your future, studying at University is about investing in your future.
 You’re spending lots of your time and money at University.
 Hopefully, you’ve picked a subject that stimulates and challenges you intellectually while allowing you to find and develop your unique talents.
 But there’s another reason that you probably chose to study at University and that was to improve your job prospects.
 This guidebook will: